darktjm/auis/README.md

     preference.
 See below for replacing this with gv.
   - GNU make, or at least a make capable of dealing with GNU-style `$(shell ..)` and `ifeq` .. `endif`, such as makepp.
   - URW Nimbus fonts, installed in your X font path.
+This can be overridden by either editing xmkfontd/non-auis.alias before installation or $ANDREWDIR/X11fonts/fonts.alias after installation, or inserting your own set of font aliases in the font path before andrew's.

 I recommend the following preference settings in ~/.preferences: